 Our employees are not represented by a collective bargaining agreement and we have not experienced any work stoppages as a result of labor disputes.
-We believe our relationship with our employees is good, but nothing can assure that this will continue in the future.
+We believe our relationship with our employees is good, but we cannot assure this will continue in the future.